Miami Tax Evasion Attorneys

 investigated for failing to pay taxes, your first step should be to retain

-legal counsel from a criminal defense attorney at our firm.
+legal counsel from a Miami tax evasion lawyer at our firm.
 Rothman &

 Associates, P.A. works hard to provide each and every client with the